 AMR is a global problem and we know that AMR can easily spread between countries through human behaviour and agricultural practices.

-To stop AMR spread, we need to understand more about how such bacteria travel between animals and humans, through the food chain, and across manmade and natural environments.
+To stop AMR spread, we need to understand more about how such bacteria travel between animals and humans, through the food chain, and across built and natural environments.

 A consortium of UK and Thai researchers are examining the drivers of AMR in the Mae Klong-Ta Chin Basin, a region selected for its diversity of landscapes, populations and land use.

 Conclusions from the project, which includes funding from BBSRC and MRC will help inform better public health decisions.

 Using research to change behaviour